 - The defendant was relatively young when s/he committed the crime.57

-No one may be sentenced to death for a crime they committed before they were eighteen (18).58 But even if the defendant was over 18, s/he may be able to argue that his or her youth helps excuse the crime.
+No one may be sentenced to death for a crime they committed before they were eighteen (18) or if health experts determine the person had an intellectual disability that begin during the early years of brain development.58 But even if the defendant was over 18, s/he may be able to argue that his or her youth helps excuse the crime.

 - The defendant was extremely mentally or emotionally disturbed when s/he committed the crime.

 - The defendant reasonably believed that s/he was justified in committing the crime.